Superseded combination

 In taxonomy, a superseded combination is a scientific name that has been replaced by a new combination as a result of a species being moved to a new genus after the initial species description.
-The original name is called a superseded combination, and the new name is called the new combination, or comb. nov..
+The original name is called a "superseded combination", and the new name is called the "new combination" or "combinatio nova" ("comb. nov.")

 Some but not all superseded combinations are basionyms, and some basionyms are not superseded combinations.
-In zoological nomenclature, the superseded combination is not the same as a synonym and technically should not be called one.
+In zoological nomenclature, the superseded combination is not the same as a synonym and technically should not be called that.

 If the species is moved again to a third genus, both of the older names are considered superseded combinations.
 The original name is the superseded original combination and the second name is the superseded recombination.
 If the species were moved back to a previous genus, the International Commission on Zoological Nomenclature would not consider the current name to be a new combination.

 The specific epithet is kept in all these name changes, with perhaps some modification of the suffix to harmonize with the genus name.